 Another Frenchman, J.B.
 Say, expanded Cantillon's ideas and conceptualized the entrepreneur as an organizer of a business firm, central to its distributive and production functions.
-Beyond stressing the

-J.B.
+Beyond stressing the entrepreneur's importance to the business, Say did little with his entrepreneurial analysis.
+According to J.B.
 Say, an entrepreneur is the economic agent who unties all means of production, the labour force of the one and the capital or land of the others and who finds in the value of the products his results from their employment, the reconstitution of the entire capital that he utilizes and the value of the wages, the interest and the rent which he pays as well as profit belonging to himself.
 He emphasized the functions of co-ordination, organization and supervision.
 Further, it can be said that the entrepreneur is an organizer and speculator of a business enterprise.
 The entrepreneur lifts economic resources out of an area of lower into an area of high productivity and greater yield.